purplebase/purplestack/CONTEXT.md

 1. Create your screen in `screens`
 2. Import it in `router.dart`

+**Multi-Screen Navigation**: For any multi-screen application request, automatically implement a `BottomNavigationBar` with appropriate tabs and navigation structure.
+This provides intuitive navigation patterns that users expect on mobile platforms.

 ## Loading States

 **Use skeleton loading** for structured content (feeds, profiles, forms). **Use spinners** only for buttons or short operations.